 The 27k bias resistor sets the maximum hot bias.
 If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistor--try 24k or 20k.
 If at full counter-clockwise pot movement (min cool bias) you need to bias cooler then increase the value of the 27k resistor to 30k or 36k.

 High Voltage Tap Adjustable Bias for Center Tap PT

 You can use this circuit that's loosely based on the Marshall JCM800 to create an adjustable bias tap without using a power transformer with a dedicated 50v bias tap.

-This circuit is designed for use only with power transformers using a center tap (conventional rectifier).
+This circuit is designed for use only with power transformers using a center tap and conventional rectifier.
 See the next section below if your amp has a bridge rectifier.

 You tap high voltage AC from the rectifier tube and create an adjustable bias circuit.
 This is a universal circuit that can be used on pretty much any amp.
 Turning the bias pot clockwise will make the bias hotter (more plate current).
 A 50k linear pot or trim pot offers lots of adjustment range so this circuit can bias everything from the 6V6GT to KT88's and it isn't picky about the AC input voltage level.

 If you end up needing a cooler bias than the circuit provides you can reduce the 220k resistor (try 180k or 150k) for more room on the cool side of the adjustment range.
 If you need more room on the hot side then increase the 220k resistor to 240k or 270k.